 Can this be better?

-With the process of iron seeding, the plankton growth will be stimulated, which may also mean that algae growth in deep oceans will be enhanced.
+With the process of iron seeding, the plankton growth will be stimulated.
+This may also mean that algae growth in deep oceans will enhance.
 But, the requirement of phytoplankton bloom is more on the shore than deep inside.
 The earlier experiments in reference to the iron fertilization hypothesis pointed out that this method may not be an efficient method to trap and store CO2.
-Colossal ocean area would be required to carry out the process that may be not so practicable.
+Colossal ocean area would have to carry out the process that may be not so practical.
 The iron seeding can also stimulate the growth of some algae species that give rise to red tides and other toxic acids in the oceans, disturbing the marine ecosystems.

 The other various processes that entail cutting of greenhouse gas emissions do not actually promise to end the emanations of CO2 gas any time soon.
-Or one can say that the plan to cut out the greenhouse gases will not turn back the present trajectory of green house gases.
+Or one can say that the plan to cut out the greenhouse gases will not turn back the present trajectory of greenhouse gases.
 Iron seeding removes the atmospheric carbon dioxide and reverses the process of global warming while other solutions will only slow the process.
-It is estimated that around two hundred thousand tons/year of iron will be required to restore the lost algae species and will soak around three giga tons/year of CO2.
+According to estimates, we would need around two hundred thousand tons/year of iron to restore the lost algae species and will soak around three gigatons/year of CO2.

-The marine ecosystem can be disturbed by iron seeding, as iron will induce a generous growth in all kinds of phytoplankton, also ones belonging to genus Pseudonitzschia that produces toxic levels of domoic acid.
+We can disrupt the marine ecosystem by iron seeding.
+This iron will induce a generous growth in all kinds of phytoplankton, even in ones belonging to genus Pseudonitzschia that produces toxic levels of domoic acid.
 This acid causes death in various aquatic animals due to which, an unbalance in the ecology of oceans occurs.
-Secondly, the iron fertilization will lead to lower the oxygen levels in the deep seas.
+Secondly, the iron fertilization will lead to lower oxygen levels in the deep seas.
 When the algae will sink deep in the sea the micro-organism will consume the oxygen of the ocean to raven the algae.
-The oxygen will also be consumed by deep sea animals and therefore the level of oxygen will be deteriorated with large blooms of plankton.
+Even deep-sea animals will consume oxygen.
+Therefore, large blooms of planktons would deteriorate the level of oxygen.

 Why are we so critical?

-With a rise in global warming and a quick need of removal of carbon and other toxic contents from atmosphere, any promising technique, which promises to execute this demand, would seem great.
+With a rise in global warming and a quick need for removal of carbon and other toxic contents from the atmosphere, any promising technique, which promises to execute this demand, would seem great.
 The iron seeding process anticipates the reverse of global warming, but with certain flaws.
-Research is being done on the ocean iron fertilization process and scientists may figure out methods to overcome these disadvantages in the coming time.
+With their research on the ocean iron fertilization process scientists may figure out methods to overcome these disadvantages in the coming time.